razor-x/config-curator/README.md

 ## Description

-Config curator is CLI tool for installing static configuration files.
+Config curator is CLI tool for installing static configuration.

 - Minimal: written in Node.js using only the standard library and a few system calls.
 - Secure: no additional third party dependencies (except `rsync`) and a small codebase for easy review.
+  (Safe to run with `sudo` to install system files.)
 - Fast: uses maximal concurrency for all file operations.

 **To try it out:**